SpacehuhnTech/Huhnitor/README.md

 ## Drivers

 Your deauther is not detected when plugged in?
-Depending on the serial chip that is used on the ESP8266 development board you have, you might need to install the right driver.
+Depending on the serial chip that is used on the ESP8266 development board you have, you might need to install the right driver:

 * [CP210x](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
 * [CH341](http://www.wch-ic.com/search?q=cH341&t=downloads)
 * [FTDI](https://www.ftdichip.com/FTDrivers.htm)

-Most ESP8266 based development boards use a chip from the CP210x family.
+Not sure which one to install?
+A lot of ESP8266 based development boards use a chip from the CP210x family, try starting there.

 ## Compiling